-Master's degree in special education or a related field New Jersey certification as teacher of students with disabilities

-Three years of successful classroom teaching of students with disabilities
+Master's degree in special education or a related field New Jersey certification as teacher of students with disabilities Three years of successful classroom teaching of students with

 Up to 12 credits of graduate-level course work in the following four areas:

 - Tests and measurements

 - Psychology of learning

 - Physiological bases of learning

 - Foundations of education

-If candidates do not already have applicable graduate courses in these areas of study, the courses must be taken as part of the post-master's certification program at The College of New Jersey, in addition to the requirements identified below.
+If candidates do not already have applicable graduate courses in these areas of study, the courses must be taken as part of the postmaster's certification program at The College of New Jersey, in addition to the requirements identified below.

 Graduation Requirements:

-- A minimum of 12 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 15 graduate semester hours of core course work - 3) A cumulative Grade Point Average of 3.0 in the program - 4) A grade of B or better in SPED 682/Externship in LDT/C - 5) Completion of all departmental requirements/prerequisites Required Courses:
+- 1) A minimum of 12 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 15 graduate semester hours of core course - 3) A cumulative Grade Point Average of 3.0 in the program - 4) A grade of B or better in SPED 682/Externship in LDT/C - 5) Completion of all departmental requirements/prerequisites Required Courses:

-- SPED 624/Advanced Study of Learning DisabilitiesSPED 680/Seminar and Practicum on Diagnostic Procedures - SPED 681/Seminar and Practicum on Remediation Techniques - EDUC 682/Externship in LDTC Electives 3 cr Recommended electives include EDUC 513, SPED 521, SPED 648, or SPED 647.
-Post-Master's Certification Program: Teacher of Students with Blindness and Visual Impairments (SPEC_SCT05) Lauren Foxworth & Sarah Monaco, Coordinators, Graduate Programs in Special Education This 24-credit state-approved program is for students who already hold a master's degree in education and prior certification in elementary education or secondary education.
-Admission Requirements:
+SPED 624/Advanced Study of Learning Disabilities 680/Seminar and Practicum on Diagnostic Procedures 681/Seminar and Practicum on Remediation Techniques EDUC 682/Externship in LDTC Recommended electives include EDUC 513, SPED 521, SPED 648, or SPED 647.
+Students must complete all other requirements before enrollment and placement in the culminating externship field experience.
+Post-Master's Certification Program: Teacher of Students with Blindness and Visual Impairments (SPEC_SCT05) Lauren Foxworth & Sarah Monaco, Coordinators, Graduate Programs in Special This 24-credit state-approved program is for students who already hold a master's degree in education and prior certification in elementary education or secondary education.

+\bigoplus Admission Requirements: